Furious Flower Poetry Center: Seeding the Future of African American Poetry

-The third conference held by FFPC was September 24–27, 2014 at James Madison.
+The third conference held by FFPC was September 24–27, 2014, at James Madison.
 The FFPC dedicated the conference to Rita Dove.
 The conference also recognized literary trailblazers Toi Derricotte, Michael Harper, Yusef Komunyakaa, Marilyn Nelson, Ishmael Reed, and Quincy Troupe with Lifetime Achievement Awards.

-Over 300 scholars traveled to JMU’s campus to attend the FFPC’s third conference, consisting of concerts, readings, gallery receptions, panels, and group discussions.
-The University was also very involved in the event, contributing more than ⅓ of the budget.
+More than 300 scholars traveled to JMU's campus to attend the FFPC's third conference, consisting of concerts, readings, gallery receptions, panels, and group discussions.
+The university was also very involved in the event, contributing more than ⅓ of the budget.
 In addition to financial resources, many students, teachers and faculty members devoted their time to the event.